To Err Is Human; To Annotate, SILICON? Toward Robust Reproducibility in LLM Annotation: Empirical Results

+Second, LLM suitability is task-dependent.
 The empirical evidence from our comprehensive evaluation presents a subtle picture of LLM viability for text annotation tasks, instead of a binary verdict on LLM suitability.
-A clear picture emerges: there is a clear relationship between task structure and annotation performance (measurement error).
+In other words, there is a relationship between task structure and annotation performance (measurement error).

-Annotation tasks exist on a continuum of complexity that directly corresponds to LLM performance reliability.
 For binary classification tasks, such as sentiment analysis, connectedness presence, and criticism stance detection, LLMs perform reliably well.
 Across almost all models, Cohen's Kappa scores against human annotations exceed 0.5, with the best-performing models in each task approaching or surpassing 0.6.
 In multi-class classification tasks where each document receives a single label from mutually exclusive options, some models perform well, but variability across models is large.
-For business proposal evaluation, better-performing models reach $\kappa \approx 0.5$ to $0.6$, whereas dialog breakdown analysis spans roughly $\kappa \approx 0.2$ to $0.7$ across models.
-This dispersion indicates that current LLMs can address moderately complex categorization, yet reliability is highly task and model dependent, so validation on the focal task is essential.
+For business proposal evaluation, better-performing models reach $\kappa \approx 0.5$ to $0.6$, whereas for dialog breakdown analysis, performance spans roughly $\kappa \approx 0.2$ to $0.7$ across models.
+This dispersion indicates that current LLMs can address moderately complex categorization, yet reliability is highly task- and model-dependent, thereby necessitating validation on the focal task.
 Finally, LLMs face significant challenges in multi-label classification tasks, where instances can belong to multiple categories simultaneously.
 Examples include dialog intent classification, review attribute detection, and connectedness classification.
 Performance in these tasks drops considerably.
 Dialog intent classification ($\kappa\approx 0.2$), review attribute detection ($\kappa\approx 0.4$), and connectedness classification ($\kappa\approx 0.3$) all demonstrate substantially lower agreement with expert annotations.
 This low performance suggests a substantial limitation in LLMs' ability to handle nuanced, overlapping, and multidimensional labeling schemes.